josefigarola/Covid_MySQL/README.md

 # Importing Data
-Some workbench can import CSV files pretty easy and rapidly, on my case I used MySQL Workbench CE 8.0 and was not allowed to import it smoothly so the python script on 'Others' folder converts CSV to SQL files.
+Some workbench can import CSV files pretty easy and rapidly, on my case I used MySQL Workbench CE 8.0 and was not allowed to import it smoothly so the cvs2sql script on Utili' folder converts CSV to SQL files.
 (Keep in mind that the data types are all TEXT and require to change the type or cast it altering the tables).
 * Run the 'deaths.sql' and 'vaccs.sql' query to import the data or import directly the CSV.